Bill Blass, a native to Fort Wayne, Indiana, leaves a legacy of iconic fashion design, brilliant business acumen and patriotic service to our country.

 Dedicated to the life and legacy of William R. Blass (Bill Blass), the organization’s purpose is to digitally archive and physically display items that document Bill Blass’ life.
 This includes his life in Fort Wayne, Indiana, his WWII Ghost Army experiences, and his significant success in the fashion industry.

-See the full archive at the Allen County Public Library.
+See the full archive at the Allen County Public Library with collections including:

 We hosted a 100 day celebration in the summer of 2022 in honor of what would have been Bill’s 100th birthday, but the fun hasn’t stopped.
 Learn more about our ongoing activities and join us on Facebook.